LANDSCAPE PHOTOGRAPHY - WIDE ANGLE LENS CHARACTERISTICS

 The use of wide angle lenses is very common in landscape photography.
-Wide angle lenses are mostly considered as lenses with a focal length of 24mm and wider for full frame DSLR’s or 18mm and wider for crop-sensor DSLR’s.
-Shooting with wide angle lenses has unique characteristics and great advantages which I will specify and explain in this article.
+Wide angle lenses are mostly considered as lenses with a focal length of 24mm and wider for full frame DSLR's or 18mm and wider for crop-sensor DSLR's.
+It is important to remember that you can photograph landscapes and any other subject in any kind of lens, including even Tele lenses.
+The reason wide angle lenses are so common in landscape photography is a combination of unique characteristics and great advantages which I will specify and explain in this article.

 Short focal length lenses have a wide angle of view, meaning you can capture much of the scene you see.
 Different focal length lenses provide different field of view.
 The range starts from about 75 degrees (sideways) and goes all the way to 180 degress like in fisheye lenses.
 This ability to deliver an image with a wide angle of view allows you to capture an image which will include many details of the landscape you want to shoot.